RedPointGlobal/redpoint-rpi/docs/readme-argocd.md

 ### Option 1: Use the public repository directly

 Point ArgoCD to the public GitHub repository.
-This is the simplest setup — ArgoCD pulls the chart on each sync.
+This is the simplest setup.
+ArgoCD pulls the chart on each sync.

 ```yaml
 source: